Koen van Greevenbroek

 A large share of solar and wind power leads to novel challenges in energy systems modelling, and requires a higher resolution in space and time.
 As a result, current models push the limits of our computing power.
 A central question in my research is how to get the best possible results with the computing power we have.
 Right now, I am investigating modelling individual components at different levels of detail.

 Finally, I am excited about recent developments in open energy system models and open energy data.
-At the moment I am working with PyPSA, and I value cooperation over isolated experiments.
+At the moment I am using PyPSA, and I value cooperation over isolated experiments.
 This way we can build a solid and effective platform for relevant research.

 - Spring 2021: tutor for INF-1101 - Data Structures and Algorithms.